weisrc/project-wrover/README.md

 Status messages are also sent unsolicitedly to the Web Application when the WiFi status changes.

+### B.6.
+Configuration

+To setup the development environment, please use VSCode with the PlatformIO extension.
+Pulling this repository and opening the `esp` folder will automatically setup the environment.
+This is tested to work on Linux and Windows.

+Please update the value in `esp/src/logger.h` to change the log level.

+### B.7.
+Test Code

+Unfortunately, I did not unit test the code for the ESP32.
+However, while making my own JSON subset parser (Aron for Array JSON) which you will find by closely inspecting the commit history, I did write some test code which I removed as I resolved the issue with the ArduinoJson library.

+A lot of the features were progressively implemented and tested manually.
+To isolate functionalities, I often commented out the setups and the update functions.

+### B.8.
+Test Results

+There are no memory leaks.

+### B.9.
+Test Code Description

+### B.10.
+Troubleshooting

+#### B.10.1.
+Memory Leak

+After implemented the Async Serial with Promises.
+I found that the ESP would crash after a few minutes.
+I subsequently logged the heap memory usage of the ESP to see if there was a memory leak and fortunately, it was the case.
+I know that the internal implementation of the C++ `std::shared_ptr` used reference couting.

+Originally, the Promise listeners will not get destroyed after the it is resolved as I thought it wasn't necessary to destroy them as a resolved promise cannot be resolved again.
+However, `Promise::both` will add listeners to two promises that references the other promise.
+Therefore, this creates a circular reference and the two promises will never be destroyed as they are referencing each other despite being resolved.
+Hence, the destruction of the listeners when the promise is resolved fixed the issue.

+#### B.10.2.
+ESP-AVR Serial Corruption

+The data sent between the ESP32 and the ATmega8515 will sometimes be corrupted and lead to sending characters to the LCD or changing the motor speed.
+To address this, I added a parity.
+However, it wasn't enough.
+Therefore, I changed the circuit.

+Since the ESP32 is 3.3V and the ATmega8515 is 5V, I used a voltage divider to convert the 5V to 3.3V for the ESP32 RX.
+For the ESP32 TX, I connected it directly to the ATmega8515 RX hoping it will be interpreted as a high signal.
+However, this was not always the case.
+Therefore, I conneected it instead to a TTL buffer (two inverters) to convert the 3.3V to 5V.
+This alleviated the issue.

+Since the communication with the AVR is done via SoftwareSerial and therefore interrupts.
+I know that other interrupts can skew the timing of the SoftwareSerial.
+I am not certain about the implementation of the AsyncWebServer, but I suspect that it may be using interrupts for WiFi.
+Therefore, I moved the JSON parsing to the main loop by creating the Message Queue.
+Further research into the underlying implementation is needed to confirm this.

+All of this is done in hope of reducing the number of corrupted frames.
+I also changed the mode keys to be more unique and hence more entropy to reduce the chance of mode misinterpretation.

 ## C. AVR (ATmega8515)

 ### C.3.
 Objective